-The mural being finished up (photo by Rahul Bhargava)
+Figure 2.
+The data mural (photo by Rahul Bhargava).

 At the unveiling, viewers and participants alike commented on the impacts.
-Someone who had never seen it before said that "What strikes me is that you’ve managed to tell a story with an equation and very simple images".
+One attendee said that "What strikes me is that you’ve managed to tell a story with an equation and very simple images".
 Others commented on the visual encodings and symbolic language - "The bike sticks in my mind".
-Validating our goal of increasing data literacy with the participants, one commented that "I like the numbers", while others said "I learned that by pictures you can also send out a message", and "I learned how to take data and make a story".
+Validating our goal of increasing data literacy with the youth participants, one commented that "I learned that by pictures you can also send out a message", and another said, "I learned how to take data and make a story".

-This example highlights that people who don't "speak" data can be effectively involved in data analysis and storytelling by focusing on an arts-based invitation to the material.
-Our goals centered on building data capacity and enhancing the built environment in an impactful way.
+This example highlights that people who don't "speak" data or self-identify as "geeks" or "techies" can be effectively involved in data analysis and storytelling by focusing on an arts-based, socially-oriented invitation.
+Our goals centered on building the confidence of youth to engage with data and enhancing the built environment in an impactful way.
 The choice of a mural as the medium leveraged the long history of public murals being used to comment on and change the public discourse about a topic.
-Our participatory, youth-driven process offers an example of how to engage people in a collaborative meaning-making process to amplify their understanding of how data can communicate.
+The participatory, youth-driven process offers an example of how to engage people in a collaborative meaning-making process to amplify their understanding of how data can communicate.
+In this case, data analysis and visualization are methods for connecting more deeply to the community, not modeled as end points in themselves.

 "Asking Questions" with WTFcsv